loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

     **TODO(bajtos) Find out how to re-use ProductBaseSchema for the model definition**

  2. Define a data source representing a single source of data, typically a database.
-In this examle, we will be using in-memory storage.
+This example uses in-memory storage.
 In real applications, replace the `memory` connector with the actual database connector  (`postgresql`, `mongodb`, etc.).

     Create `src/datasources/db.datasource.ts` with the following content: